 How do disputed questions affect the cutoff?

 Even 1-2 disputed questions can shift the Prelims cutoff by 2-4 marks.
-Since each correct answer is worth 2 marks and each wrong answer carries a penalty of 0.67 marks, the swing between getting a disputed question right vs. wrong is 2.67 marks.
+Since each correct answer is worth 2 marks and each wrong answer carries an exact penalty of 2/3 marks (one-third negative marking), the swing between getting a disputed question right vs. wrong is 2 + 2/3 = 8/3 marks (≈ 2.67).
 With multiple disputes, the cumulative impact on the cutoff can be significant.

 What happens to disputed questions now that UPSC has a provisional answer key?